ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Trouble shoot 2](./images/troubleshoot-wrong-uri-2.png)

 Now we see that there was a 500 error.
 This is better.
 We do not see any root cause, there is no  problem with the plan (still 92 calls possible).
 It is not clear that the back end URI is wrong.
 So let's see the logs from the Gateway itself.
 We know that we are running DataPower as a docker container.
 So let's get the container id by issuing `sudo docker ps`, then now we can check the logs of the gateway using the `sudo docker logs -f <gateway-container-id>`.
+(To get the gateway container id, issue the command sudo docker ps).
 It becomes very clear that the error is the URL...

 ![Trouble shoot 3](./images/troubleshoot-wrong-uri-3.png)